CiaranFarah/TwitterTrendingPulls/README.md

 main.py:

 Finally, in my main script I run my Twitter Pull function and my Daily Snapshot Function.
-Since pulling from Twitter API requires my personal Twitter tokens, and for the database I needed my password, the passwords.txt file is not included in this Github project (I emailed this seperately).
+Since pulling from Twitter API requires my personal Twitter tokens, and for the database I needed my password, the passwords.txt file is not included in this Github project.
 This script sends the trending topics to its own table in my PostgreSQL Database, as well as a table for the daily snapshots.

 I used Windows Task Scheduler (See xml file) to run my main.py every day at 1PM.